errai/errai-tutorial/README.md

 Build and deploy (production mode)
 ----------------

-To build a .war file and deploy it to the local running Wildfly instance:
+To build a .war file and deploy it to the local running WildFly instance:

-    % mvn clean package wildfly:deploy

 Once the above command has completed, you should be able to access the app at the following URL: